Atlanta police: Woman, killer dead after high-rise shootout

 ATLANTA (AP) — A man killed a woman and then died during a shootout with police at an apartment building in Atlanta’s midtown neighborhood early Wednesday, police said.

-Police got calls of a shooting in the building shortly before 3:30 a.m. and officers responded within five minutes, Atlanta police Chief Rodney Bryant said during a news conference.
-The man was shooting at the officers who returned fire, he said.
+Police got calls of a shooting inside the luxury high-rise shortly before 3:30 a.m. and officers responded within five minutes, Atlanta police Chief Rodney Bryant said during a news conference.

+Officers determined that shots were coming from the building’s 21st floor, according to a Georgia Bureau of Investigation news release.
+Approaching officers saw a man firing a rifle at them from a balcony.
+At least one officer returned fire, the GBI said.

+Officers found a woman dead inside the apartment where she lived in the Atlantic House Midtown, which at 32 stories is one of the city’s tallest residential buildings.
+The man who shot at police, identified as 32-year-old Jarvis Jarrette of Milledgeville, was found dead on a balcony, the GBI said.

 “We have one individual that is deceased inside the apartment, and the person that we believe is the assailant also has been killed,” Bryant said.